rtrlib/handbook/source/python.rst

 The setup process of the RTRlib Python binding is straight forward and complies to well-known Python standards.
-First download the source code from Github:
+First, download the source code from Github:

 .. code-block:: bash